 Conducting Health Assessments

-There is are a growing array of assessments being done to address community health needs and the social determinants of health.
+There are a growing array of assessments required to address community health needs and the social determinants of health.
 Non-profit hospitals are required to conduct Community Health Needs Assessments (CHNAs), local health departments seeking accreditation are required to conduct Community Health Assessments (CHAs).
 Some communities are doing Population Health Assessments (PHAs).
-There is significant overlap in how these terms are used, and there is little value in spending effort trying to differentiate among terms.
-It is far more valuable to accelerate the adoption of the most promising practices.
-There is also value in creating approaches and examples of how to integrate many other community assessments being done by banks, housing organizations, philanthropic leaders or others in communities.
-The PopHLC will help spread the understanding and adoption of new sources of data, processes, types of analysis, structure of information, pathways for cross-sector collaboration and more.
+There is significant overlap in how these terms are used and there is little value in trying to differentiate among terms.
+It is more valuable to accelerate the adoption of the most promising practices.
+There is also value in creating approaches and examples of how to integrate the many other community assessments done by banks, housing organizations, philanthropic leaders or others in communities.
+PopHLC will help share the understanding and adoption of new sources of data, processes, types of analysis, structure of information, pathways for cross-sector collaboration and more.

 Developing and Implementing Community Health Improvement Plans (CHIPs)

 After doing assessments, the organizations and coalitions working to improve community (or population) health typically develop some sort of strategy or plan—often called a Community Health Improvement Plan or CHIP.
-Of the thousands of CHIPs that have been created in the past couple decades, very few can be considered inspiring successes when it comes to implementation and getting results.
-Some communities may have moved a few key measures in the right direction, but it is far more common for the communities to struggle with moving from a CHIP document to meaningful implementation with the scale of effort needed to significantly improve the measures of community health outcomes.
-The PopHLC will advance the practices, techniques, structure, theory, templates, tools, and technologies for improving the development and implementation of CHIPs.
+CHIPs capture our best intentions but often fall short in implementation and in getting the results we seek.
+PopHLC’s goal is to advance the practices, techniques, structure, theory, templates, tools, and technologies for improving the development and implementation of CHIPs.
+PopHLC shares practical, do-able strategies for going from a plan to implementation.
+It’s focus is on delivering the HOW.

 How will we facilitate learning?